Applicants to Trinity Graduate School must meet the following requirements:

-- An official transcript must be submitted from each undergraduate school, seminary or graduate school you have attended, even though the work may appear as transfer credit on another transcript.
-In order to be considered official, transcripts must be sent directly to Admissions Operations in sealed envelopes from each school or electronically from the institution’s Registrar or Records Office.1
+- Provide an official transcript from each degree granting undergraduate school, seminary or graduate school attended.
+In order to be considered official, transcripts must be sent directly to Admissions Operations in sealed envelopes from each school or electronically from the institution’s Registrar or Records Office.2

 2065 Half Day Road

-- a pastor or church leader who knows the applicant,
+- Pastoral - a pastor or church leader who knows the applicant

-- a faculty member in a school where the applicant recently pursued academic studies (undergraduate or graduate), and
+- Academic - a faculty member in a school where the applicant recently pursued academic studies (undergraduate or graduate)

 - A statement of the applicant’s past and present spiritual life.
 This may include one’s Christian conversion and/or other significant spiritual events and formative influences in one’s life.